baidarka/slag-in-de-rondte/README.md

 ![Board game Slag in de Rondte](/img/SlagInDeRondte-bordspel-small.jpg)

-## Purpose
+## Getting started

+Make sure you can connect to your RPI Pico using your favorite editor.
+E.g. Thonny or VSCode.

+- Wire up your RaspberryPi Pico according to the Fritzing diagram.
+- Save the script 'slag-in-de-rondte.py' to your Pico as 'main.py'
+- Restart your Pico

+If all works:

-Gently punch holes in the game board at the 5 island lighthouses.
+- Gently punch holes in the game board at the 5 island lighthouses.
-Place the LEDs.
-Wire up, and GO!!
+- Place the LED's in the board game.
+- Solder wires to connect the LEDs + resistors
+- Use the red and green LED for Harlingen Haven
+  (when arriving at the harbor the red harbor light is on your port side)

 Or, for lookenspeepers, just build this project and
 watschen der Blinkenlichten!